609.1. In General

 609.5.
 Appeal Requests

 After the issuance of the NIA, or if the taxpayer challenges the “Notice of Change to Your Tax Return” issued pursuant to G.L. c.
 62C, § 26(c) and requests that the Commissioner assess the additional tax under G.L. c.
 62C, § 26(b), the taxpayer has the statutory right to confer with the Commissioner or his authorized representative.
 This conference gives the taxpayer an opportunity to show that he or she is not liable for the amount shown on the NIA.
 A taxpayer may also seek settlement consideration after the issuance of the NIA.
-For a taxpayer to request a conference or settlement consideration, the taxpayer should prepare a Form DR-1, Appeals Form, and submit the form to the local audit office where the auditor is located.
-In addition, Form B-37, Special Consent Extending the Time for Assessment of Taxes, should also be submitted (discussed below).
-The request must be postmarked within 25 days following the issuance of the NIA.
+A taxpayer seeking a pre-assessment appeal must submit a request within 30 days either online or by submitting a paper form.
+To request an appeal online a taxpayer may use the dispute function on MassTaxConnect (MTC) by choosing "File a Dispute" under "I Want To" in their account for each tax type even if they did not file the original return electronically.
+Please make sure to select the pre-assessment dispute option.
+This is the fastest and most efficient way to submit an appeal.
+A taxpayer may also submit a paper Form DR-1, Appeals Form, to the local audit office where the auditor is located or to the auditor’s supervisor.
+In addition, Form B-37, Special Consent Extending the Time for Assessment of Taxes, should be uploaded to MTC or submitted with the paper DR-1 (discussed below).
+A paper request must be postmarked within 25 days following the issuance of the NIA.
 A request for a conference postmarked after the 25th day following the issuance of the NIA will be considered solely at the discretion of the Commissioner.
 If the request for a conference is not received in sufficient time for a conference to be held within 30 days of the issuance of the NIA, the Commissioner may assess the tax, unless the Commissioner in his discretion agrees to hold the conference after the 30th day, subject to the Commissioner’s right to require a consent to extension of time agreement as described in 830 CMR 62C.26.1(6)(d)3.
 See AP 628, Resolution of Disputes at the Office of Appeals, for further details.

 During the appeals process, the taxpayer may dispute the results of the audit, but the taxpayer must be able to substantiate any disputed items with appropriate documentation.
 The taxpayer may be accompanied by a family member, attorney, accountant or other tax professional during the appeals process.
 The taxpayer may send a representative in his or her place, but only if the representative holds a valid power of attorney as described in AP 614.
 See 830 CMR 62C.26.1.

 In addition to requesting a hearing or settlement consideration, certain taxpayers may be eligible to participate in the Department’s Early Mediation Program.
 Generally, Early Mediation is available for any audit case in which the amount in dispute is at least $250,000.
 Mediation is a voluntary program and both the taxpayer and the Department must agree that the case is suited for Mediation.
-Early Mediation may be initiated at any time after a matter in controversy has been fully developed in the course of a tax audit, but not later than 30 days after the issuance of a Notice of Intention to Assess.
-When Early Mediation is unsuccessful, the taxpayer will be offered the opportunity to pursue resolution through traditional Appeals processes.
+Early Mediation may be initiated at any time after a matter in controversy has been fully developed in the course of a tax audit, but not later than 30 days after the issuance of an NIA.
+When Early Mediation is unsuccessful, the taxpayer will be offered the opportunity to pursue resolution through traditional appeals processes.
 See AP 635, Early Mediation Program.

-609.8.
-IRS Audits, Other Changes in Federal Income or Federal Estate
+609.9.
+IRS Audits, Other Changes in Federal Income or Federal Estate Tax

 If DOR adjusts a Massachusetts return in such a way as to increase federal taxable income, it will notify the IRS of the change.
 It is the taxpayer's responsibility to research any possible requirements to report these changes to the IRS.